Speedy2025/speedys-essentials/README.md

 Teleport requests allow players to ask to be teleported to another player, who chooses to accept or ignore the request.
 By doing this, players choose who gets to see their base and it is unnessesary to give players operator status to teleport them and others around.

+## Ontime
+How long have you been here since SEv3 was installed?

+Primary command: `/trigger ontime set #`

+You can view how long you and other players have been online.
+Your ontime on the datapack can be negatively impacted by server lag.
+While it isn't entirely nessesary to squish it, you may have a more accurate representation of it without lag.

 # FAQ
 ### Q. Is Speedy's Essentials easy to install?

 A. *Yes!
 All you need to do is take the datapack and put it into your datapacks folder inside each world you want it in.*

-### Q. Does Speedy's Essentials require any other datapacks?
+### Q. Does Speedy's Essentials require any other datapacks or resourcepacks?

 A. *Yes.
 PlayerDB by @rx#1284 is manditory.*